puncsky/system-design-and-architecture/en/166-designing-payment-webhook.md

 categories: system design
 language: en
 slides: false
-abstract: Design a webhook that notifies the merchant when the payment succeeds.
+description: Design a webhook that notifies the merchant when the payment succeeds.
 We need to aggregate the metrics (e.g., success vs. failure) and display it on the dashboard.
 references:
   - https://commerce.coinbase.com/docs/#webhooks
   - https://bitworking.org/news/2017/03/prometheus